“When you think of Moroccan beauty, what comes to mind?”

 Depending on what you’re trying to achieve, there are a few different ways you can work argan oil into your haircare routine:

-For nourishing your scalp: To take advantage of its scalp benefits, Nguyen suggests applying a few drops to your hands and massaging it into your roots.
+Argan oil for nourishing your scalp: To take advantage of its scalp benefits, Nguyen suggests applying a few drops to your hands and massaging it into your roots.
 “I also recommend applying it at night and sleeping with the oil in your hair/on the scalp and then rinsing it out with cool water in the morning,” she says.

-To help with styling: As a styling tool, argan oil works as a heat protectant when you apply it before using a blow dryer or hot tool (which, for what it’s worth, is how I’ve been using it for over a decade), or as a way to tame flyaways or frizz once hair is already dry.
+Argan oil for styling: As a styling tool, argan oil works as a heat protectant when you apply it before using a blow dryer or hot tool (which, for what it’s worth, is how I’ve been using it for over a decade), or as a way to tame flyaways or frizz once hair is already dry.
 Rub two to three drops into your hands and comb through strands with your fingers.

-For hair growth: When it comes to using argan oil for hair growth, in short the answer is pretty much that it won’t hurt, but don’t be super surprised if it doesn’t help the situation tons, either.
+Argan oil for hair growth: When it comes to using argan oil for hair growth, in short the answer is pretty much that it won’t hurt, but don’t be super surprised if it doesn’t help the situation tons, either.
 Anecdotally, it works, but there’s no science to back it up.
 Likely, however, you’ll likely notice that your strands are all-around happier doing their thing.

 Our favorite argan oil products